Sintra Tourist Bus 434 – The Circuito da Pena Route

 The Moors castle high above Sintra

 Another option if arriving in Sintra around mid-morning is catch the 434 bus from the train station and to go straight to the Pena Palace and visit the town and the National Palace in the afternoon.
 As the 434 bus does a one directional loop it tends to focus tourists in the town in the morning and moves them to the hills of the Pena Palace in the afternoon.
 By visiting Sintra in the opposite way can avoid some of the long queues.
 Also try to avoid the weekends which will always be the busiest.
-Another option is a join a guided tour, which avoids the need for queuing for the bus or entrance tickets, the best tour of the region is:
+Another option is a join a guided tour, which avoids the need for queuing for the bus or entrance tickets.

 The walk from Sintra town centre to the Pena Palace is only 2km but it is up a very steep hill and is a challenging hike.
 It is a much better option to take the bus and hike through the pretty Pena Park.